-- In January, in Chile, the first pulp bale was produced in line 3 of the pulp mill of Arauco, aiming in the medium term to a target of approximately 1.5 million tons of short fiber. - ▶ In December, the company signed a share sale agreement with Klabin, which comprises approximately 85,000 hectares (210,040 acres) of useful eucalyptus and pine forest plantations, located in the states of Parana, Santa Catarina and San Pablo (Brazil).
-The sale is for a total amount of USD 1,160 million, to be paid at the closing of the operation.
-The closing of the transaction would be subject to compliance with the usual suspensive conditions for this type of operation, among which is the authorization by the Brazilian authorities of free competition (Administrative Council of Economic Defense). - Regarding the fires that occurred in Chile at the beginning of 2023 in the regions of Maule, Nuble, Araucania, Biobio and Los Rios, ARAUCO had 47 thousand hectares (116 thousand acres) of productive forest plantations affected, mainly due to the combination of multiple irresponsible or intentional actions by third parties and extremely unfavorable weather conditions such as high temperatures, low humidity and wind gusts.
+- ▶ In January 2023, in Chile, the first pulp bale was produced in line 3 at the ARAUCO pulp mill, with the goal of reaching a target of approximately 1.5 million tons of short fiber in the medium term. - ▶ In December, the company signed a share sale agreement with Klabin, which comprises approximately 85,000 hectares (210,040 acres) of eucalyptus and pine forest plantations, located in the states of Parana, Santa Catarina and San Pablo (Brazil).
+The agreement will cost 1,160 Million USD and will be paid at the close of the sale.
+The sale would be subject to compliance of industry standards, including being authorized by the Administrative Council of Economic Defense. - Regarding the fires that occurred in Chile at the beginning of 2023 in the regions of Maule, Nuble, Araucania, Biobio and Los Rios, ARAUCO had 47 thousand hectares (116 thousand acres) of productive forest plantations affected.
+Damage was caused by a variety of factors including, irresponsible or intentional actions by third parties and extremely unfavorable weather conditions, like high temperatures and wind gusts.

-- ► CIMA (Mechanized Internal Harvest) began a new operational phase in the Yungay area, in Chile, focusing on areas with inclinations of up to 20% guaranteeing efficiency and safety, complementing existing operations. - ▶ In Chile, the unscheduled holding up of the Constitution pulp mill was carried out in January and the New Aldea pulp mill in February. - ▶ Between May and August, the general maintenance of the Valdivia pulp mill in Chile was carried out, and the final repair of the dryer that had been affected by a fire in May 2022 was carried out.
-In September, the production process was restarted considering 100% of its production capacity. - ► For the first time, a log train arrived on Line 3 of the Arauco mill in Chile.
-This train has a capacity of 1,100 tons of logs, which is approximately equivalent to the transport of 40 trucks, being more efficient, safe and friendly to the environment.
+- CIMA (Mechanized Internal Harvest) began a new operational phase in the Yungay area of Chile, focusing on areas/locations that complement other existing operations. - ▶ In Chile, the opening of the delayed Construction pulp mill was executed in January, followed by the Nueva Aldea pulp mill in February. - General maintenance of the Valdivia pulp mill took place between May and August.
+During this time, a dryer that was damaged by a May 2022 fire was fully repaired.
+In September, production at the pulp mill resumed at 100% capacity. - A log train arrived, for the first time, on Line 3 of the ARAUCO mill in Chile.
+The train, an efficient means of transportation, has the capacity to hold 1,100 tons of logs, which is the equivalent to the transport of 40 trucks.